-L446: “on”  “for”: Ok
+L446: “on”  “for”: Formulation has been changed

-L447: “allows reducing” “reduces” & “was”  “being”: Ok
+L447: “allows reducing” “reduces” & “was”  “being”: Formulation has been changed

 Helen Hooker

-L1: Remove “more” in the title: OK
+L1: Remove “more” in the title: Title has been changed

 L8: “Censored nature”  Try to use plain English to make the article easy to read.

-Pas compris ce qui est demandé ici
+Censoring is statistics is well defined: https://en.wikipedia.org/wiki/Censoring_(statistics)

+“In statistics, censoring is a condition in which the value of a measurement or observation is only partially known.“

+Text is changed as: “A specific statistical framework must be used to comply with the censored nature of historical data, for which only floods large enough to induce written records or to trigger flood marks are usually recorded.”

-L8: Remove “Indeed”: OK
+L8: Remove “Indeed”: The word has been removed

 L75: I’m intrigued to know how?
-How what?
-How are uncertainties determined? (“…with discharge uncertainties carefully determined by Lucas et al. (2023)”).
+The following sentences have been added to clarify this point:

-Modification de la phrase ? “…with uncertainties carefully determined and propagated at each step of the discharge estimation procedure by Lucas et al.”“This FFA model and several variants are applied to a case study based on the Rhône River at Beaucaire, France, offering a very long systematic record (1816-2020, 205 years), with discharge uncertainties carefully determined. by Lucas et al. (2023), and a collection of historical floods from 1500 to 1815 (Pichard and Roucaute, 2014).
-In a first step, the 205-year systematic record is artificially subsampled in order to mimic a typical mixed dataset containing about 50 years of systematic data and about 150 years of censored historical data.
-This allows testing the FFA models on a real-life dataset, with the full 205-year systematic dataset providing a precise baseline against which comparisons can be made.
-The added value of precisely knowing the discharge of historical floods vs. only knowing the number of perception threshold exceedances is also explored.
-These same FFA models are then applied to the complete dataset (1816-2020 systematic record + collection of historical floods during the 1500-1815 period), and the impact of the various sources of uncertainty on quantile estimates is discussed.
+“This FFA model and several variants are applied to a case study based on the Rhône River at Beaucaire, France, offering a very long systematic record (1816-2020, 205 years), with discharge uncertainties carefully determined.
+An uncertainty propagation chain developed by Lucas et al. (2023) accounts for errors on stage and gauging measurements, and rating curve estimation.
+In a first step, the 205-year systematic record is artificially subsampled […] only knowing the number of perception threshold exceedances is also explored.

+In a second step, the same FFA models are then applied to the 1816-2020 systematic record and a collection of historical floods during the 1500-1815 period (Pichard and Roucaute, 2014).
+The impact of the various sources of uncertainty on quantile estimates is discussed.

-L87: Rephrase or remove “with a collection of historical floods”  “of censored historical floods”: OK
+L87: Rephrase or remove “Probabilistic models with a collection of historical floods”  “Probabilistic models”: The end of the title has been removed to avoid miscomprehension

-L96: Align equation to the left & add a full stop: OK
+L96: Align equation to the left & add a full stop: Equation layout has been changed

-L140: The different models could be presented more clearly in a table: Added Table 1.
-Revoir la couleur du tableau si la couleur des graphiques est modifiée
+L140: The different models could be presented more clearly in a table: We added Table 1 and the following sentence:

-Table 1: Description of the parameters which are considered uncertain for each of the four models proposed in the next section.